-Export and import a model
+Export and import models

 Model files let you distribute models to customers and partners, and can be installed in development environments.
 They are key components of a Lifecycle Services (LCS) solution.
 Model files contain a model descriptor file, metadata, source code, and referenced .NET assemblies (when applicable).
 This article describes how to export a model into a model file, install a model file, and delete a model in a development environment.